 - An energetic, motivated faculty director who can successfully promote the program to students

 The Study Abroad office operates study abroad programs on a cost-recovery basis.
 Every effort is made to keep a program affordable for the broadest possible range of UI students.
-In general, for a new study abroad program to break even, approximately a dozen participants are required.
-Faculty can expect to have their airfare and housing provided by the program.
-Salary is usually collected from the students as part of the program fee they are assessed, although it is occasionally provided by the Provost's Office.
+In general, for a new study abroad program to break even, approximately 15 participants are required.
+Faculty can expect to have their airfare and housing provided by the course fee.
+Salary is usually collected from the students as part of the course fee they are assessed, although it is occasionally provided by the provost's office.

-Study Abroad staff who coordinate study abroad programs routinely offer the following assistance: creation and processing of applications, finalization and oversight of the program budget, student billing, disbursal of program funds, guidance for program directors, a general pre-departure orientation for all study abroad students, processing of grades and student program evaluations.
+Study Abroad staff who coordinate study abroad programs routinely offer the following assistance: creation and processing of applications, oversight and finalization of the program budget, student billing, disbursal of program funds, guidance for program directors, a general pre-departure orientation for all study abroad students, and processing of grades and student program evaluations.
 Additional support from Study Abroad may be available if prearranged.

-The following documents are provided to assist University of Iowa faculty in the design and implementation of a study abroad program.
-Proposals are accepted on a rolling basis.
+Program proposals are accepted on a rolling basis.
 It is not possible to plan a new program without at least a year lead time.
-Some programs require as long as two years lead time to plan appropriately.
+Most programs require as long as two years lead time to plan appropriately.